Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 # <u> Fairness analysis</u>

 To access the fairness of my final model, I want to see whether my model is fair when predicting the cause category of major outages between low and high-population states.
 I will continue to use accuracy as my evaluation metric to conduct my fairness analysis.
 Since there is no exact definition of low and high-population states I define my definitions here.
-Low-population states are states with a Population quantile of three or lower, and high populations are states with Population Quantiles greater than 3.  will be using the absolute difference in accuracy as my test statistic.
+Low-population states are states with a Population quantile of three or lower, and high populations are states with Population Quantiles greater than 3.
+I will be using the absolute difference in accuracy as my test statistic.
 Additionally, I will choose a significance level of 0.05 as a cut-off for my p-value since a p-value smaller than 0.05 indicates strong evidence against my null hypothesis.
 Lastly, to conduct my fairness analysis I will use a permutation test to test my hypotheses.

 ### Hypotheses: